GSA/notifications-utils/README.md

 # notifications-utils

-Shared Python code for US Notify applications.
+Shared Python code for Notify.gov applications.
 Standardizes how to do logging, rendering message templates, parsing spreadsheets, talking to external services and more.

 ## Setting up